Zubair Torwali

-Zubair Torwali is a community activist, linguist and educator based in Bahrain, Pakistan who has sought to preserve and promote Pakistan's Dardic cultures and languages.
-He has authored and supervised a number of books in and about Torwali.
+Zubair Torwali is a Pakistani community activist, linguist and educator based in Bahrain, Pakistan.
+Torwali has dedicated himself to preserving and promoting Pakistan's Dardic cultures and languages.
+He has authored and overseen numerous books about the Torwali people and their culture.
+In addition to being an author, he is also a researcher and public speaker.

 His book in English, Muffled Voices, provides insight into Pakistan's social, cultural, and political issues.
 Zubair Torwali is the Editor of "We Mountains" magazine which covers the culture of the Pakistani Himalayas.
 The author is a prolific writer of research papers and articles written for English dailies and weeklies of Pakistan.

+Zubair Torwali also serves as the editor of "We Mountains", a magazine covering the culture of the Pakistani Himalayas.
+As a writer, he has authored numerous research papers and articles including for Pakistani English dailies and weeklies.
 He is the founder of Idara Baraye Taleem-o-Taraqi, an organisation promoting the rights of marginalised language communities of northern Pakistan.
-He is author, researcher and public speaker.